-Payroll Services provides you with employer tax statements like the W-2, and can guide you through the steps to adjust your withholding elections via the W-4 at Workday.
+Payroll Services provides your employer tax statement, Form W-2, and manages the processes for submitting your personal withholding elections in Workday.
 Payroll Services does not provide tax advising or consultation services.
 It is recommended that you contact your tax advisor or the Internal Revenue Service (IRS), 1-800-829-1040, for specific information and advice.

 Due to the Tax Cuts and Jobs Act, the Internal Revenue Service (IRS) has released a new federal Form W-4 Employee’s Withholding Certificate for tax year 2020.
 The new Form W-4 is significantly different than the previous W-4 forms.